09 Nov 2020

 Located in the breathtaking mountainous area of Northern Vietnam, Sapa is ideal for outdoor travel activities, especially trekking.
-Trekking in Sapa would be an unforgettable experience for tourists who seek challenging journeys thanks to its unique geographical features.
-The best time for trekking is during the dry season (From October to April) when it is not too wet and muddy although December and January can be quite cold.
-Here are 4 recommended routes arranged in easy-to-hard order that you may opt for if interested in trekking in this picturesque region.
+Trekking in Sapa during the dry season (From October to April) brings you the best experience, when the weather in Sapa is not too wet and muddy, although in December and January it can be quite cold.
+Here are 5 recommended routes arranged in easy-to-hard order that you may opt for if interested in trekking in this picturesque Sapa.

 Check out Ma Tra and Ta Phin day tour for more information

-2: Lao Chai - Ta Van - Y Linh Ho (The Orange road)
+Lao Chai - Ta Van - Y Linh Ho

 Check out Y Linh Ho - Lao Chai - Ta Van day tour for more information

-3: Sa Seng – Hang Da – Giang Ta Chai (The Yellow Road)
+Sa Seng - Hang Da -Giang A Chai

 Check out Sa Seng - Hang Da - Giang Ta Chai day tour for more information

 Bac Ha, located 100 km to the north of Sapa, is a big market where the minorities ethnic living in Flower H'mong, Phu La and Dao Tuyen, come to buy and sell their handicraft products.
-This trip would require you to travel by car from Sapa to Bac Ha, and you can start your hiking once you get to the Bac Ha market.
+You would need to travel by car from Sapa to Bac Ha, and you can start your hiking once you get to the Bac Ha market.

 Want to visit Bac Ha Market?
 Check out the Bac Ha Market tour with A21 Tours for more information.

 Interested in visiting Sapa?
 Check out this Sapa's travel tips.